troglobit/finit/README.md

   `initctl` tool.
 More on inetd below.

 * `runparts <DIR>`
-  Call run-parts(8) on a directory to run start scripts.
+  Call [run-parts(8)][] on `DIR` to run start scripts.
 All executable files, or scripts, in the directory are called, in alphabetic order.

+  It can be beneficial to use `S01name`, `S02othername`, etc. if there is a dependency order between the scripts.
+Symlinks to existing daemons can talso be used, but make sure they daemonize by default.

+  As the optional `/etc/rc.local` shell script, make sure that all your services and programs either terminate or start in the background or you will block Finit.

 * `include <CONF>`
   Include another configuration file.
 Absolute path required.